+“Knowledge sharing”: even though I’m getting used to this mindset, this is something that still surprises me quite a lot.
 Our JS CodeRetreat was all about sharing: we shared our TDD knowledge, giving you all the chance to attend a free course for an entire day, and you shared your experience and much more during the […]

 The aim of this blogpost is to encourage and help those of you who are willing to host a JS CodeRetreat in your city.
 I’m pretty sure that lots of people thought “nice idea!
 I’d like to take part to it…but where to start?”.
 It’s simple.
 Requires some energy and effort to organise it but, […]

 “We always knew that we were spied on.”
 Yawn.
 If someone wants to achieve a goal there are ways.
 (Bad) dreams became reality.
 In the Star Trek movies we get to see what people imagine.
 In order to achieve it you have to try.
 Still a dream.
 So how do we get to tell our […]

 Hello!!
 Myself Gaganjot, am a student of Informatics in TU Munich.
 I joined Uxebu as a software developer (working student), having motivation and enthusiasm to work in Web Development.
 While in Uxebu When I started I was a novice to NodeJS, which was at the core of Uxebu.
 But having the confidence to learn it […]